How does the QuickBooks Online integration work?

 Only Eddy-managed payrolls can be pushed between Eddy and QuickBooks Online.
 Non-managed historical payrolls cannot be pushed between these systems.

-Q: Can I manually push a payroll to a QuickBooks Online account?
+Manually push a payroll to a QuickBooks Online account

 Note: Eddy does not guard against duplicate entries in the general ledger, so a manual push can lead to having duplicate entries.